ooni/ooni.org/content/support/faq.md

 OONI is a global project, with a global community and an international team.

-Over the years, OONI team members have hailed from multiple countries, including Italy, Greece, South Africa, Cameroon, India, Russia, Germany, and Slovenia.
+Over the years, OONI team members have hailed from multiple countries, including Italy, Greece, South Africa, Cameroon, India, Russia, Germany, Spain and Slovenia.

 We are not based in any particular country, as we've never had a physical office, and we've always worked remotely online.

 ### What is OONI's legal status?

-OONI is a non-profit project, but doesn't have a legally registered entity.

 Between 2011 to 2019, OONI was a project of [The Tor Project](https://www.torproject.org/) (a 501(c)(3) nonprofit registered in the U.S).
-As of 2020, we are fiscally sponsored by the [Hermes Center for Transparency and Digital Human Rights](https://www.hermescenter.org/), which is a non-profit digital rights organization registered in Italy.
+As of 2025, Open Observatory of Network Interference (OONI) Foundation ETS is an independent non-profit digital rights organization registered in Italy.

 ### How can I get involved?